w3c/window-management/additional_explorations.md

 // Open dependent/child windows that the OS/browser moves with a parent window. const palette1 = window.open("/palette/1", "palette1", "dependent=true");
 ```

+## Allow sites to enumerate their windows

+This may be useful as web applications support URL handling or launch events.
+* Add `client.Enumerate()` to list existing windows from a Service Worker

+## Other miscellaneous explorations

 ### Finance applications with multiple dashboards